How do AWS RDS and Google CloudSQL stack up against CockroachDB?Compare Now

 Disclaimer: this is a personal recollection written without notes and after a week had passed.
 Any inaccuracy in the ideas, arguments, timelines, statements, facts or opinions recollected here is entirely mine.

 CockroachDB could very well have been created with its own SQL dialect and/or network protocol.
 This is the way RethinkDB did it.
 Although Google’s Spanner’s SQL dialect is inspired by MySQL, it is not fully compatible with it either.
 Compatibility with anything is a choice, it is not inherently necessary when building a SQL RDBMS.
 Avoiding compatibility can even be a way to commercial success, by enabling vendor lock-in.

-The primary reason to choose compatibility is to make sure our users don’t have to learn too many new things just to use CockroachDB.
+The primary reason we chose PostgreSQL compatibility was to make sure our users would not have to learn too many new things just to use CockroachDB.

 When designing a custom network protocol, the database provider must also provide client drivers.
 Considering the multitude of platform and programming languages in use today, a custom protocol yields a hard choice: either focus on a few platform/language combinations and only provide drivers for that, or divert a lot of engineering resources on client drivers.
 The former choice yields a smaller potential user base.
 The latter choice takes resources away from the implementation of a better RDBMS.

 By adopting an established network protocol, especially one for which drivers exist on many platforms and for many programming languages, a new RDBMS makes itself immediately available to a larger ecosystem of existing client code.